Class 10 Social Science I: Chapter 06 Struggle and Freedom - Questions and Answers

 • The city-centric national movement spread to rural areas.

 • Gandhiji became a national leader acceptable to all strata of society.
+8. The incident that led Gandhi to the Indian National Movement.

 -The Rowlatt Act